 The RCHRES is the HSPF representation of storage and flow within the local stream reach.
-In these models it also provides all water use that is sourced from surface water.
+In the models, the RCHRES is also the source for water use that comes from surface water.
 A diagram of a RCHRES is presented as Figure 4.